 Despite significant losses, Ukraine's land and air forces have prevented Russia obtaining air superiority.
-The Russian air force's unexpected failure to destroy Ukraine's surface-to-air missile capability or its MiG- Ukrainian soldiers and pilots are not trained to use American aircraft and heavy weapons systems; the Ukrainian air force needs Mig-29s, Su-27s, Su-24s, and Su-25s.
-The Ukrainian army needs replacement weapons systems and munitions that the United States and its western European allies neither build nor operate.
+The Russian air force's unexpected failure to destroy Ukraine's surface-to-air missile capability or its MiG-29 and Su-27 fighter force has impeded Russia's close air support and ability to target Ukraine transportation infrastructure.
+This has allowed Ukrainian forces to weapons systems and munitions that the United States and its western European allies neither build nor operate.
 There are, however, ways for the United States to obtain what Ukraine needs.